danilux08/danilux08/README.md

-# Hi, Daniel there 👋🏼
+# Hi there, my name is Daniel 👋🏼

-I craft stunning, performant web applications with contemporary technologies.
-Passionate about clean code, modern UI, and intuitive user experience.

-### About Me

-I'm a passionate full stack developer building scalable web applications.
-I specialize in modern JavaScript frameworks and have a solid understanding of both frontend and backend technologies.

-My journey in web development started with a curiosity about how websites work, and it has evolved into a career where I create professional and meaningful digital experiences for the web.
+I'm a web developer specializing in modern UX/UI design, cutting-edge technologies and AI integrations for web apps.
+I'm also an amateur Android and game developer.